-Flaccidity after stroke is a common secondary effect and is often present in the early days of stroke rehabilitation, but in extreme cases it can continue.
-It refers to a complete lack of voluntary movement in a limb and is caused by damage to the neural pathways in the brain.
+Flaccidity after stroke is a common secondary effect and is often present in the early days of stroke rehabilitation.
+Flaccidity refers to a complete lack of voluntary movement in a limb and is caused by damage to the neural pathways between the brain and muscles.

 What is Flaccidity After Stroke?

-More specifically, when a stroke causes damage in areas of the brain responsible for voluntary (intentional) movement, signals between the brain and the muscles can be compromised.
-In severe cases, the messages that the brain normally sends to the muscles can no longer get through, leaving the muscles effectively paralyzed.
+More specifically, when a stroke causes damage in areas of the brain responsible for voluntary (intentional) movement, signals between the brain and muscles are interrupted.
+Therefore, the messages the brain normally sends to the muscles can no longer get through, leaving the muscles effectively paralyzed.

 If flaccidity lasts too long without treatment, the muscles can begin to atrophy, or decrease in size.
 This is due to decreased muscle activity in the affected limb as well as learned nonuse and compensation techniques.
 Flaccidity is also often associated with low muscle tone (hypotonia) after stroke.

 Hypotonia and Flaccidity

-Hypotonia refers to the low muscle tone that can occur because of injury to the brain like a stroke (among other causes).
-Normal muscles will have a small amount of contraction even when they’re relaxed, which helps maintain muscle tone and good positioning.
+Hypotonia refers to low muscle tone that can occur because of an injury to the brain, such as a stroke.
+Muscles that are functioning normally will have a small amount of contraction even when they’re relaxed, which helps maintain muscle tone and good positioning.
 This constant tension does not occur with hypotonia, however, and leads to decreased muscle tone overall.

-Low muscle tone often co-exists with muscle weakness and numbness and can also increase a person’s risk of injury to the affected body parts.
-That’s why it is important for caregivers to help kickstart the patient’s natural healing process before hypotonia gets too severe.
+Low muscle tone often co-exists with muscle weakness and numbness, increasing a person’s risk of injury to the affected body parts.
+This is why early intervention is important to help kickstart the recovery process before hypotonia worsens or flaccidity leads to additional complications.

 How Long Does Flaccidity After Stroke Last?